 ParticleSentryᴬᴵ software combines deep machine learning and computational statistics to deliver actionable, quantitative data from these orthogonal methods.
 For the first time, protein formulation development and chemistry, manufacturing, and controls (CMC) scientists have a robust supervised learning software able to quantitatively determine if a collection of protein aggregate images match a known stressor condition or represent a new outlier condition - all with statistical certainty!

 Because they are injections, protein therapeutics are subject to the same GMP and related quality regulations that apply to small and large molecule parenteral products.
-Fortunately, providing and installing validated total particle, viable particle, and environmental monitoring systems in aseptic fill-finish environments has been a core solution from SentrySciences since our founding over 10 years ago.
+Fortunately, providing and installing validated total particle, viable particle, rapid microbial detection and environmental monitoring systems in aseptic fill-finish environments has been a core solution from SentrySciences since our founding over 10 years ago.